aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/02-docker-buildspec.md

 EOF
 ```

-We could use standard **docker build** commands to build this description into a container image, but we will use automated CICD pipeline tools to do this work for us in the following steps.
+You will use automated CICD pipeline tools to build the container image.
+In addition to the automation, the CICD pipeline provides a sandbox environment with the ability to limit access to AWS resources using [AWS IAM] (https://aws.amazon.com/iam/) while having elevated privileges.
+The following step will guide you on how to setup the pipeline.